Featured Travel Deals

 Hakuba: Insider Ski & Snowboard Tips

-The host of the 1998 Winter Olympic Games certainly isn’t short on variety boasting eleven different resorts within its valley so no matter what ability level Hakuba will be able to accommodate you and your party.
-If visiting all eleven resorts is a stretch for the itinerary, worry not I have you covered with my top picks for skiing Hakuba below.
+The host of the 1998 Winter Olympic Games certainly isn’t short on variety boasting ten different resorts within its valley so no matter what ability level Hakuba will be able to accommodate you and your party.
+If visiting all ten resorts is a stretch for the itinerary, worry not I have you covered with my top picks for skiing Hakuba below.
+All resorts in the Hakuba Valley can be accessed with the Hakuba All Valley Pass.

 Beginners and intermediates feeling somewhat nervy and looking to build their confidence and ability shouldn’t go past Tsugaike Kogen – known for its gentle slopes and wide open spaces devoid of many trees the resort is perfect for those looking to find their legs.
 The main street at the foothill of Tsugaike has various izakayas as well as western style restaurants for you to explore.
 All in all a very charming experience.